 Navigating the regulations

-Handling a case involving an 18-wheeler or other commercial vehicle requires a special investment of time and resources, and a complex knowledge of Federal Motor Carrier Safety Regulations.
+Handling a case involving an 18-wheeler, heavy truck or other commercial vehicle requires a special investment of time and resources, and a complex knowledge of Federal Motor Carrier Safety Regulations.
 All aspects of handling a case involving an 18-wheeler – including investigation, discovery, technology and the laws involved – is significantly different than a standard motor vehicle case.
 A lawyer who is not equipped with the proper background knowledge, time or experience to handle a claim involving a commercial truck crash is doing a great disservice to the client he represents.

 “Generally, by the time a client comes to see us about handling a commercial truck wreck case there have been two prior investigations into the facts surrounding the collision,” says Beasley Allen Shareholder Mike Crow, who also is a member of the American Association for Justice (AAJ) Interstate Trucking Litigation Group, and the Plaintiffs Interstate Trucking Lawyers of America.